Course Overview

 Assessment

-The formative assessment will be a peer-reviewed case presentation.
+The formative assessment will be a peer-reviewed presentation.

-The summative assessment will require learners to deliver a case presentation.
+The summative assessment will require candidates to deliver an oral case presentation.

 Teaching dates